tituslabumn/Pan-Cancer-Gene-Reports/README.md

 PCGR additionally obtains information from several database APIs (i.e. Ensembl, UniProtKB) that are used to structurally annotate GOI transcripts and peptides.

-See 'example_output.PDF' for an example report.
+See 'example_output.pdf' for an example report.

 ## How to use PCGR
 PCGR is currently designed to be run in a Linux environment with the R statistical programming language installed.
 PCGR has not been tested on versions of R <3.6.0